BU-Spark/bu-spark/documentation/code-quests/git.md

 ## Vocabulary
 - **Repository —** A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.

 - **Branch —** A branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or main branch allowing you to work freely without disrupting the "live" version.
-When you've made the changes you want to make, you can merge your branch back into the main branch to publish your changes (*note: the main branch used to be called master; read more [here](?tab=t.uh2g7kc4nmfw)*).
+When you've made the changes you want to make, you can merge your branch back into the main branch to publish your changes (*note: the main branch used to be called master).

 - **Directory —** A folder containing one or more files or folders.
 You can create directories to organize the contents of a repository.